simoncozens/simoncozens.github.io/_posts/2021-03-30-tdd-for-otl.md

 * That a given string, when run through a shaping engine, produces a particular, predetermined result.
 I can test that ကြ produces `medialRa-myanmar.w2=0+216|ka-myanmar=0+1040` but that ကြု produces `medialRa_uMark-myanmar.w2=0+216|ka-myanmar=0+1040`.
 * That a given string *or pattern of strings* does not produce any glyphs in a given set.
 For example, `Consonant U+1039 Consonant` should produce a stacked sequence, but if the shaping output ever includes the visible virama `virama-myanmar`, then the stacking has failed.
 * That a given string *or pattern of strings* does not create any glyphs which collide with other glyphs.
 In a Nastaliq font, `ThingsWithDotsBelow Kasra?
 ThingsWithDotsBelow Kasra?
 TrickyFinalCharacters` should not create any clashes.

+The current system in fontbakery is builds on two previous efforts, my own [gnipahs](https://github.com/simoncozens/font-engineering/blob/master/gnipahs.py) which using Harfbuzz and collidoscope to check shaping expectations and detect collisions, and Nikolaus Waxweiler's work (in a private project) which added robust JSON syntax to the shaping files and more functionality such as the ability to select OpenType features.

 These three tests are run within Google Fonts' [fontbakery](https://github.com/googlefonts/fontbakery) font QA tool, and any test failures are reported as part of fontbakery's HTML report.